-XV.
 2022/2023 CODES OF CONDUCT FOR STUDENTS

-The Administration recommends that the Board approve the 2022/2023 Codes of Conduct for the Elementary Schools, Middle School, and High School.
+On the motion of Ms. Evans, seconded by Mr. Hill, the Board approved the 2022/2023 Codes of Conduct for the Elementary Schools, Middle School, and High School.

 The Codes of Conduct are guidelines for student rights and responsibilities as addressed in Board Policy No. 235: Students Rights and Responsibilities.